oat-im/pulsenet-udp/CPP-MANUAL.md

 ### A.4. **Reasoning-Driven APIs: Clarity Above All.**
 <a name="a4-reasoning-driven-apis"></a>

-We don’t design APIs to “feel modern” or to be overly concise at the expense of clarity.
+We don't design APIs to "feel modern" or to be overly concise at the expense of clarity.
 We design them to:

 *   Be **debuggable**: Call chains should be clear.
 State changes should be traceable.
 *   Be **testable**: Components should be injectable and mockable.
 Functionality should be verifiable in isolation.